Jebba: The eight emir of ilorin

-Railway line got to Jebba in 1916 during the reign of Oba Bakare as the Ajebaba (Oba) of Jebba.
+The railway line got to Jebba in 1916 during the reign of Oba Bakare as the Ajebaba (Oba) of Jebba.
 Prince Woru of the Ilorin royal Dynasty was then the first District Head (D.H) of Lanwa for easier administration, pursuant to the indirect rule established by the British crown, hence District administration started shortly before the arrival of Rail line to Jebba between 1907 and 1908.
 Jebba falls within this Lanwa District and at this time when rail lines got to Jebba, one Adebola Adebara and his brother Odaso Adebara followed the railway workers to Jebba on their two feet.
 They were and are still natives of Ajasse-Ipo in Irepodun Local Government Area of Kwara State.

 Adebola Adebara was a labourer among the railway workers while his brother Odaso Adebara deals in the sales of tobacco leaves to the Rail-way workers and the Royal Niger Company workers.
 Adebola later rose to become the head labourer.

 In 1919 after the death of the 7th Emir of Ilorin, Oba Bawa, there was a vacancy in the stool of the Emirship.
 Bakare who had been on a friendly term with Prince Mohammed Woru (the District Head of Lanwa) supported the candidature of Prince Woru against Prince Abdulkadir.
 Prince Abdulkadir finally won the contest and became the 8th Emir of Ilorin.
 Bakare died during the reign of Oba Abdulkadir.